sonic-net/sonic-pipelines/scripts/code-owners/README.md

 ## Running the CLI

-After installation, you can use the `codeowners-cli` command:
+After wheel installation, you can use the `codeowners-cli` command:

 ```bash
 # Basic usage